 Tina Cicchetti, Nathan O'Malley, Steven E. Sletten and Richard Chernick

 Program Planning Committee

-JAMS, a State Bar of California-approved MCLE Provider, certifies that this actively qualifies for Minimum Continuing Legal Education Credit in the amount of 6.5 total hours (no ethics).
+USC Gould School of Law and JAMS are pleased to invite you to our Fourth Annual Symposium.
+JAMS, a State Bar of California-approved MCLE Provider, certifies that this actively qualifies for Minimum Continuing Legal Education Credit in the amount of 6.0 total hours (no ethics).

 - Active Judges: $95

 Online registration will end on Friday, March 8, 2019 at 2:00 p.m.

 - College of Commercial Arbitrators

 - USC Gould Center for Transnational Law and Business